 Results: Line Shape Analysis of NMR Spectra for the Rearrangement of Rhenium(V) Polyhydride Complex

-The dynamic 31P-{1H} NMR spectra of the Rhenium complex at several temperatures were obtained [1].
+The dynamic 31P-{1H} NMR spectra of the Rhenium complex were measured at several temperatures [1].
 The spectra show the coalescence of the two resonances that arise from the diastereotopic phosphorus atoms into a single resonance at higher temperatures [1].
-Authors: How would you like JoVE’s voiceover to pronounce 31P-{1H} NMR?
+Authors: How would you like JoVE’s voiceover to pronounce 31P-{1H} NMR?Proton decoupled phosphorus 31 NMR

 LAB MEDIA: FIGURE 5.